August 21, 2018

 ID required to register?

-LIMITED.
-Voters are asked to provide their Alaska Driver's License or Non-Driver State ID numnber or the last four digits of their social security number.
-If the voter has never been issued any of these they may still register to vote in person.
+ID REQUESTED.
+First-time registrants are asked to provide their Alaska Driver's License or Non-Driver State ID number, or the last four digits of their social security number.
+If the voter has never been issued any of these they may still register to vote.

 LIMITED.
 During Presidential Elections, voters may register to vote for President and Vice President on Election Day at their polling place.